 When it comes to cruising from the UK, over 90% of passengers cruise from Southampton.
 It’s the cruise capital of the UK and has been since 1840 when the first P&O Cruises passenger vessel set sail.
 The port handled over 2 million passengers in 2017.

-Southampton has four dedicated cruise terminals, which play host to all the major cruise lines, including Royal Caribbean, P&O Cruises, Cunard, Princess, Celebrity, MSC, Carnival and Fred.
+Southampton has four dedicated cruise terminals, which play host to all the major cruise lines, including Royal Caribbean, P&O Cruises, Cunard, Princess, Celebrity, MSC, Norwegian Cruise Line, Saga and Fred.
 Olsen.

 This port is handy for sailings to Northern Europe, the Baltics and the Norwegian Fjords as you can save a day’s sailing each way compared to travelling from the southern ports such as Southampton.
-Cruise lines available from here are Fred.
-Olsen, Thomson Cruises and Cruise & Maritime Voyages.
+Cruise lines available from here include Fred.
+Olsen and Cruise & Maritime Voyages.

 These can provide handy options for people who don’t want to travel too far from home to begin their cruise.
 However, your choice of destinations and cruise lines will be limited.

 If you’d like more information on cruising from a particular port, or any help in booking your next cruise, our dedicated cruise concierge team will be happy to help.
-Just give us a call on 0207 980 2847.
+Just give us a call on 0808 1234 118.